BrkRaw/brkraw/paper/paper.md

 binary files of a single imaging study session into a Python object.
 We also designed the zip file to be loaded without extraction, considering the accessibility of the archived data.

-In high-level Python API, we focused on providing useful functions to reduce extra effort on converting data into a usable form.
+For the high-level Python API, we focused on providing useful functions to reduce extra effort on converting data into a usable form.
 It preserves the coordinate system of the image according to the subject position and orientation on the scanner coordinate system (Figure1), which is known to be a challenge in the Bruker Biospin MRI system.
 [@Ferraris:2017, @Naveau:2019].